yespiggy/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `a` will match `A`
 * Multiple funding stages can be looked up in a single search.
-* The order of the keywords does not matter. e.g. `A B` will match `B A`
+* The order of the keywords does not matter. e.g. `A B` will match `B A`.
 * Only the funding stage is searched.

 Examples:
-* `find f/C` returns startups that are currently in Series C funding
+* `find f/C` returns startups that are currently in Series C funding.

   ![result for 'find by fundingStage C'](images/findByFundingStage.png)